Rivers, W. H. R. (William Halse Rivers), 1864-1922

 - Summary

-- William Halse Rivers Rivers was an English anthropologist, neurologist, ethnologist and psychiatrist known for treatment of First World War officers suffering shell shock, so they could be returned to combat.
+- William Halse Rivers Rivers was an English anthropologist, neurologist, ethnologist and psychiatrist known for treatment of First World War officers suffering shell shock.
 Rivers' most famous patient was the war poet Siegfried Sassoon, with whom he remained close friends until his own sudden death.
 Wikipedia

 - Gender or Sex